 Also, rash guards are a big plus, and some are made with long sleeves.
 Kids’ arms and chests can be rubbed raw during a day of tubing.
 Rash guards add a small measure of protection against days of discomfort after the weekend is over.

-Likewise, cover with waterproof sunscreen what isn’t covered with clothing.
+Likewise, cover with waterproof sunscreen that isn’t covered with clothing.
 It’s easy to lose sight of the rule to “apply and reapply” when you’re out having fun.